 In addition, the University will provide students, who take at least one class on campus, with prevention and awareness programming.
 On a yearly basis, all students will be provided with an electronic copy the GSU Title IX Policy and Procedure Manual.
 Employees of the university will also receive annual training regarding addressing sexual violence.

-Contact the Title IX Coordinator to report an incident:
+Students May Contact the Title IX Coordinator to report an incident:

 Park, IL 60484